terales/blackbird-docs/src/content/docs/sdk/events.md

 ![callback](../../../assets/docs/callback.png)

 > Tip: one can use the callback functionality to create "callable" birds as if Blackbird had its own API.

+> **💡 Note**: If you create different birds with the same event and the same connection, then all of these birds will have the same URL.
+Blackbird has the assumption that it is still the same event that is being triggered and this allows us to optimize internally.

+> **💡 Note**: If you suspend a bird, or if you change the event and republish the bird, the URL will change and would have to be reconfigured where the URL is applied.